jeffreylanters/awesome-unity-packages/README.md

 _Packages for implementing all sorts of animations from character to userinterface._

-- [Unity Tweens](https://github.com/jeffreylanters/unity-tweens) An extremely light weight, extendable and customisable tweening engine made for strictly typed script-based animations for user-interfaces and world-space objects optimised for all platforms.
+- [Unity Tweens](https://github.com/jeffreylanters/unity-tweens) is an extremely light weight, extendable and customisable tweening engine made for strictly typed script-based animations for user-interfaces and world-space objects optimised for all platforms.
+- [Bezier Solution](https://github.com/yasirkula/UnityBezierSolution) is bezier spline solution for Unity 3D with some utility functions.
+Splines can be created and edited visually in the editor, or by code during runtime.